Adriana771/App-Layout/README.md

 # App Layout

+Atividade Módulo 2 Desenvolvimento Web.

 A new Flutter project.

-## Atividade do Módulo 2 Desenvolvimento Web.
+## getting Started

 This project is a starting point for a Flutter application.